 There’s nothing quite like sitting around a table with family and friends and having great conversations over a delicious meal.
-Now, take that same table, have it painted by an exceptionally talented local artist, place it on one of our region’s fabulous patios, and you have the recipe for the Art Fresco Public Art Project.
+Now, take that same table, have it painted by an exceptionally talented local artist, place it on one of Waterloo Region’s fabulous patios, and you have the recipe for the Art Fresco Table Trail.

 Art Fresco picnic tables can be found on the patios of 50 participating restaurants throughout Waterloo Region.
 Each table is a unique tribute to this region, celebrating everything from festivals and fun adventures, to exploring our diversity and community.

 Muralist Trisha Abe is one of the artists who participated in the Art Fresco project.
 “Public art is so nice for people to just ‘happen’ on,” she says.
 “I think it brings a lot to a space; it makes it more vibrant, more welcoming, and more safe.
 I think it’s a really nice surprise to just stumble upon art, in all different forms – even a picnic table.”